 Like treasure hunts?
 Geocaching is a bit like that.
 Use the app to find hidden objects near you and swap those objects for things you have (optional).
 This cool app takes you to places you might have not otherwise experienced so it’s perfect to help you explore new places.

 Pocket is awesome!
 You can browse the web and then save web pages in the Pocket app so you can read them later.
 The great thing about Pocket is that you don’t have to have an internet connection to read the web pages that you have saved.
 This is great for saving useful articles and blog posts that you want to be able to read or refer back to at a later time.

 A must have for any camper visiting Australia or New Zealand!
-Campermate enables you find the locations both free and paid campsites, access tips from other travelers, find free WiFi, toilets, supermarkets, petrol stations etc. Very useful!
+Campermate enables you to find the locations both free and paid campsites, access tips from other travelers, find free WiFi, toilets, supermarkets, petrol stations, etc. Very useful!

 Onavo compresses your data so you can browse the web and check your Facebook and get up to 5 times more using the same amount of data.
-This is ideal for travellers as it can stretch the cost of 1MB to give you as much as 5MB for the same cost with your provider.
+This is ideal for travelers as it can stretch the cost of 1MB to give you as much as 5MB for the same cost as your provider.
 You can also measure how much data you use.

 We love this app as it makes you look amazing in photos!
 You can add filters and edit photos easily and also create some pretty cool effects.